pyccel/pyccel/developer_docs/syntactic_stage.md

 The entry point for the class `SyntaxParser` is the function `parse`.
 This function is called from the constructor to examine a FST (Full Syntax Tree) object.
 The FST is the output of Python's `ast.parse` function with comments reinserted using the [`pyccel.parser.extend_tree.extend_tree`](../pyccel/parser/extend_tree.py) function.
-This is necessary as python's `ast` module discards all comments.
+This is necessary as Python's `ast` module discards all comments.

 The key line of the function `parse` is the call to `self._visit(self.fst)`.
 All elements of the tree must be visited.